National Paralympic Games

 The National Paralympic Games are high-level multi-sport events held at the national level by the International Paralympic Committee and national Paralympic Committees in non-Olympic years.
 The events provide competitions for disabled athletes.

-The Games started in 1948.
-A man by the name of Ludwig Guttmann created the events and competition for World War 2 veterans who had spinal injuries.
+The Games trace their origins to the 1948 Stoke Mandeville Games, created by Ludwig Guttmann for World War II veterans with spinal injuries, which evolved into the modern Paralympic movement.

 Sports

-In the Paralympic Games they divide the athletes into different categories based on their disability the categories include:
+In the Paralympic Games athletes are divided into different categories based on their disability the categories include: